datakubism/datakubism.com/content/blog/transactional_data.md

 description: Identifying Upsale Opportunities by Analyzing Transactional Data
 image: images/blog/transactional_data.jpg
 title: Customer Segmentation Based on Transactional Data
+summary: The client wanted to deep dive into their transactional data, and identify cross-sell opportunities.
+Affordability index was to be estimated based on the current account data ...
 ---

 # The Problem: